grafana/mimir/docs/sources/mimir/operators-guide/architecture/hash-ring/index.md

 The token of a given series is computed by hashing all of the series’ labels and the tenant ID: the result of which is an unsigned 32-bit integer within the space of the tokens.
 The ingester that owns that series is the instance that owns the range of the tokens, including the series' token.

-To divide up set of possible tokens (`2^32`) across the available instances within the cluster, all of the running instances of a given Grafana Mimir component, such as the ingesters, join a hash ring.
+To divide up the set of possible tokens (`2^32`) across the available instances within the cluster, all of the running instances of a given Grafana Mimir component, such as the ingesters, join a hash ring.
 The hash ring is a data structure that splits the space of the tokens into multiple ranges, and assigns each range to a given Grafana Mimir ring member.

 Upon startup, an instance generates random token values, and it registers them into the ring.